Great Grand Masti: Plot

-Amar, Meet, and Prem are three friends who always wanted fun.
-They are married to Sapna, Rekha, and Nisha and live an unhappy life with their wives because of their mother-in-law, brother-in-law and sister-in-law, respectively.
-Amar's mother-in-law wants her late husband to be reborn and on the orders of a fraud Baba, she has stopped her daughter from having physical relations with Amar, Meet's wife has a twin brother and whenever Meet tries to go near his wife, it turns on his brother-in-law (who is a bodybuilder).
-The connection between the twins causes great problems like Meet's wife beating him up unintentionally when her brother is beating up some goon.
-Prem's sister-in-law is very hot yet very silly, she comes to live with them and wants to sleep in the same room as her elder sister, forcing Prem to sleep on the couch away from his wife.
+Amar, Meet, and Prem are three friends who always want fun.
+They are married to Sapna, Rekha, and Nisha and live an unhappy life with their wives because of their mother-in-law, brother-in-law, and sister-in-law, respectively.
+Amar's mother-in-law wants her late husband to be reborn, and on the orders of a fake spiritual guru, she has stopped her daughter from having physical relations with Amar.
+Meet's wife has a twin brother, and whenever Meet tries to go near his wife, it turns on his brother-in-law (who is a bodybuilder).
+The connection between the twins causes great problems, like Meet's wife beating him up unintentionally when her brother is beating up some goon.
+Prem's sister-in-law is very hot yet very silly.
+She comes to live with them and wants to sleep in the same room as her elder sister, forcing Prem to sleep on the couch away from his wife.

-One day they meet in a bar and decide to enjoy their lives together.
-They decide to go to Amar's village to sell off his family Haveli (old mansion) and meanwhile have fun with the hot and sexy ladies in the village.
+One day, they meet in a bar and decide to enjoy their lives together.
+They decide to go to Amar's village to sell off his family's old mansion, and meanwhile have fun with the hot and sexy ladies in the village.
 When they reach the village, they find out that people are scared of the Haveli.
-An old man tells them that there used to be a father-daughter duo who lived in the haveli 50 years ago, the daughter, Ragini was very beautiful and many boys were smitten by her beauty but her father never let any guy near her.
-At the age of 20, Ragini died due to a snake bite but her soul still resides in the haveli in search of a man who'll do masti with her.
-The guys laugh it off and proceed towards the haveli, there they meet a very hot girl who's been living secretly in the haveli as she is alone and has nowhere to go.
-The boys hire her as their maid and each tries to attract her.
-Ragini informs the boys that one of them must have sex with her in order to free her soul and whoever does so will die.
-The boys get scared and try escaping the mansion but to no avail.
-Prem commits to doing so to buy them some time and in the meanwhile, they hire Babu Rangeela, a male prostitute to have sex with Ragini.
+An old man tells them that there used to be a father-daughter duo who lived in the haveli 50 years ago.
+The daughter, Ragini, was very beautiful, and many boys were smitten by her beauty, but her father never let any guy near her.
+At the age of 20, Ragini died due to a snake bite, but her soul still resides in the haveli in search of a man who'll do masti with her.
+The guys laugh it off and proceed towards the haveli.
+There, they meet a very hot girl who's been living secretly in the haveli, as she is alone and has nowhere to go.
+The boys hire her as their maid, and each tries to attract her.
+Ragini informs the boys that one of them must have sex with her to free her soul, and whoever does so will die.
+The boys get scared and try to escape the mansion, but to no avail.
+Prem commits to doing so to buy them some time, and in the meantime, they hire Babu Rangeela, a male prostitute, to have sex with Ragini.